 At Nature Trekking in T&T, it is nothing else but FUN....FUN and more FUN

-The rating of this hike is (8) Very difficult
+The rating for this hike is (8) Very Difficult

 Duration & Cost

 We meet at "Eric Williams Medical Science Complex" at 5:00am sharp.

 From Lalaja Road to the summit of Lalaja: 1 hour 15 minutes

 From the summit of Lalaja to Madamas Valley Village: 1 hour 30 minutes